oddbyte/howto-use-sudo-in-crosh/README.md

 ### Notes on this method:
 - While this is a simple method, this is a potential security risk, as you are exposing your ssh port.

-## Method 5: Netcat and Bash (Medium):
-1. Install netcat using [chromebrew](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#installation) or any other method (I used `crew install netcat`)
-2. In crosh, type `shell`
-3. In the crosh shell window, type `nc -l -p 5050 -vvv`
-4. Run `bash -i >& /dev/tcp/127.0.0.1/5050 0>&1` in the VT-2 as chronos (Or, download my [linkterm.sh](https://github.com/OddbyteWasTaken/howto-use-sudo-in-crosh/raw/main/linkterm.sh) so you dont have to type the long command)
-5. Enjoy!
-### Notes on this method:
-- Does not expose the ssh port, so is generally preferable.
-- Does not need crosstini.

-## Method 6: Using GPP and a bunch of other stuff to get crosh to run sudo
+## Method 5: Using GPP and a bunch of other stuff to get crosh to run sudo natively (hard)
 follow [this tutorial](https://gist.github.com/velzie/a5088c9ade6ec4d35435b9826b45d7a3)

 ### Notes on this method: